shajra/haskell-hls-nix/doc/nix.md

 1.  *instantiating* the derivation
 2.  *realizing* the instantiated derivation, which builds the final package.

 An instantiated derivation is effectively a script stored in `/nix/store` that Nix can run to build the final package (which also ends up in `/nix/store`).
 These instantiated derivations have a ".drv" extension, and if you look in `/nix/store` you may find some.
-Instantiated derivations have references to all necessary build dependencies, also in `/nix/store`, which means that everything is physically in place in `/nix/store` to build the package.
-No further evaluation of a Nix expression is needed once we have an instantiated derivation to build the final package.
+Instantiated derivations have references to all necessary build dependencies, also in `/nix/store`, which means that everything is physically in place in `/nix/store` to build the package (no network connectivity is needed to realize an instantiated derivation).

 Note that both `nix build` and `nix run` perform both instantiation and realization of a derivation, so for the most part, we don't have to worry about the difference between instantiating and realizing a derivation.

 However, you may encounter a Nix expression where `nix search` returns nothing, though you're sure that there are derivations to select out.
 In this case, the Nix expression is using an advanced technique that unfortunately hides attributes from `nix search` until some derivations are instantiated into `/nix/store`.
 We can force the instantiation of these derivations without realizing their packages with the following command: